-This is an impartial Wotancraft Trooper review for photographers looking for a durable, high quality, multi-functional camera shoulder bag.
+This is an impartial Wotancraft Trooper review for photographers looking for a durable, high quality, multi-functional camera messenger bag.

 Wotancraft has built up a devoted following of fans of their handmade, premium camera bags.
-I’ve reviewed several of them in the past, but today I want to focus on their latest creation: The Wotancraft Trooper Interior Module Shoulder Bag (L)
+I’ve reviewed several of them in the past, but today I want to focus on their latest creation: The Wotancraft Trooper Interior Module Shoulder Bag (L size).

 With so many camera shoulder bags on the market, has Wotancraft succeeded in differentiating the Trooper from the crowd with features and functionality that are genuinely useful?
 Is its relatively high price tag justifiable?